Guri-sandhu-codes/recognize-character/README.md

 # recognize-character

-Open the terminal in current directory and You can run the app buy using the following command in terminal:
+Open the terminal in current directory and You can run the app by using the following command in terminal:

-python wsgi.py
+**python wsgi.py **

 The app will run on the local machine and you can use it easily.